AICPS/mindsight_cfg2vec/README.md

 ## Environmental Setup

-### Step 1.
-Clone the repo and Create your Conda Working Environment
+### Step 1. clone the repo and Create your Conda Working Environment
 It is recommended to use the Anaconda virtual environment with Python 3.6.
 The guide for installing Anaconda on Linux is [here](https://docs.anaconda.com/anaconda/install/linux/).
 ```sh
     $ git clone https://github.com/AICPS/mindsight_cfg2vec.git
     $ conda create --name [your env name] python=3.6
     $ conda activate [your env name]
 ```
-### Step 2.
-Resolve Package Requirements
+### Step 2. resolve Package Requirements
 This step was made based on a server with cuda 10.1 installed.
 You can also adjust the installation of torch and pyg according the hardware you have in your local (e.g., cpu or higher cuda).
 ```sh
     $ cd mindsight_cfg2vec